-Travel Banking 101
+Travel Banking Tips

 How to Avoid Bank Fees

 Many banks charge fees these days and at times it’s overwhelming for anyone not in the know.
 The first problem likely to drive any traveler mad is unnecessary ATM fees.
-It is common place for many banks to slap a fee and percentage for every withdraw from an ATM abroad.
+It is commonplace for many banks to slap a fee and percentage for every withdraw from an ATM abroad.

 Fees can range from 1-5% of the transaction to even a couple of dollars per transaction.
 That could be a budget breaker for cash strapped backpackers or a price gouger for big spenders.
+When you do the math it’s easy to see how the dollars can add up.
 The good news is it’s completely avoidable.
-When you do the math it’s easy to see how the dollars can add up.

 Say you pull $200 out at a time and spend $1600 dollars in cash during the course of your trip.
 If you’re getting hit with $4 fees from both the foreign ATM and your home bank withdraw on top of a 3% foreign transaction fee the costs add up.
 That $1600 could cost you around $112!

 We always shop around with checking accounts and try to avoid foreign transaction fees with both our bank and the ATM we choose to withdraw from.
-So make sure to…

-Get the Right Debit Card
+Get the Right Checking Account/Debit Card

 There are a number of checking accounts and banks that offer no foreign transaction fees or a global ATM network.
 Two of the best options in the market for travelers is Charles Schwab and Ally Bank.

 This works anywhere in the world and is the choice for most serious travelers.
 It should be noted they do a credit check and require new customers to open a brokerage account.
 We have had this debit card for seven years and never travel anywhere without it.
 It’s one of the best debit cards for international travel.

 It’s a great option to use for travelers who do not have the credit for a Charles Schwab account or would like a backup solution.
-Ally Bank is also completely online and we find it to be one of the best international banks for expats.
-They have 24/7 support and you can deposit checks and sync up other accounts with Ally at the drop of a hat.
+Ally Bank is also completely online and we find it to be one of the best international banks for ex-pats.
+They have 24/7 support and you can deposit checks and sync up to other accounts with Ally at the drop of a hat.